-Lake Anterselva, South Tyrol’s third largest lake, is situated in Valle Anterselva, which diverts from the Val Pusteria.
+Lake Anterselva, South Tyrol’s third largest lake, is situated in the Valle Anterselva, a tributary valley of the Val Pusteria.

 Image gallery: Lake Anterselva